hackclub/hackclub/CONTRIBUTING.md

-# Contributing to hackEDU
+# Contributing to Hack Club

-Contributions to hackEDU are very welcome, and strongly encouraged (even to this document)!
+Contributions to Hack Club are very welcome, and strongly encouraged (even to this document)!

 ## Doing it

 We use a modified version of
-[GitHub Flow](https://guides.github.com/introduction/flow/) at hackEDU.
+[GitHub Flow](https://guides.github.com/introduction/flow/) at Hack Club.
 The only difference is instead of deploying from a reviewed pull request, we merge first and deploy straight from master.

 Part of the GitHub Flow is submitting pull requests.
 See https://help.github.com/articles/using-pull-requests/ for a good overview of